andrewkennard/andrewkennard.github.io/index.md

 the student.
 In my 3 years with the organization I saw it expand from 50 students and 20 mentors to 180 students and 40 mentors across STEM disciplines.

-Outside the lab I enjoy listening to jazz and playing jazz piano, and I have been recently exploring photography for fun, not just as a research tool.
+Outside the lab I enjoy walks in the woods and improvising the piano, and I have been recently exploring photography for fun, not just as a research tool.